ARTG8950 - First-tier and Upper Tribunals: Outcome of the tribunal proceedings: Action following the tribunal decision

 Any case where it is likely that the decision of the First-tier Tribunal is to be appealed to the Upper Tribunal should be submitted to Solicitor’s Office immediately for consideration, if Solicitor’s Office has not already been involved.

-All applications for permission to appeal to the Upper Tribunal and ongoing litigation including to an appellate court, must be approved as follows;
+All applications for permission to appeal to the Upper Tribunal or higher appellate courts, must be approved as follows

-Decisions about whether to bring or defend litigation at the Upper Tribunal - SCS 1
+- Appeal to the Upper Tribunal - SCS 1